 Since the inception of the Brown/ Trinity Rep M.F.A.
 Programs in 2002, and beginning with the first graduating class in 2005, our graduates have made a significant contribution to the American theater and entertainment industries.
 In 2006 Curt Columbus became Artistic Director of Trinity Rep, and during his leadership the Brown/ Trinity Rep M.F.A.
 Programs have been consistently ranked among the top graduate theater programs in the country.
 In a major demonstration of support from the University, Brown/Trinity officially became a tuition-free program in 2018.

 Now under the leadership of Trinity Rep Artistic Director Curt Columbus, M.F.A.
-Program Director Angela Brazil, Head of Acting Brian McEleney, Head of Directing and Director of Graduate Studies Brian Mertes, Head of Physical Theater Shura Baryshnikov, Interim Head of Voice and Speech Josh F.S.
-Moser, Founding Director Stephen Berenson, Chair of the Department of Theatre and Performance Studies Patricia Ybarra, and Associate Dean for Master's Education Shayna Kessel, Brown/Trinity continues a distinguished legacy of training, mindful of its history and dedicated to continual reinvention for the future.
+Program Director Angela Brazil, Head of Acting Sophia Skiles, Head of Directing Brian Mertes, Head of Physical Theater and Director of Graduate Studies Shura Baryshnikov, Interim Head of Voice and Speech Josh F.S.
+Moser, Interim Chair of the Department of Theatre and Performance Studies Janet Blume, and Co-Deputy Dean and Associate Dean of Academic Affairs Thomas Lewis, Brown/Trinity continues a distinguished legacy of training, mindful of its history and dedicated to continual reinvention for the future.